ruricolist/cmd/README.md

    ≡ (uiop:run-program '("echo" "hello world") :output "myfile")
    ```

-2. A list of strings is added directly to the list of arguments (not
+2. A list is added directly to the list of arguments (not tokenized).
-   tokenized).
    (Putting a string in a list is “escaping” it.)

    ``` lisp
    (cmd "bash -c 'exit 1'")